MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/developer/agent-architecture.md

 This is the implementation of AI Shell.
 It consists of the following components:

 - ReadLine
-- Renders (mardown render, stream render, paging render)
+- Renders (markdown render, stream render, paging render)
 - Plugin management
 - Host (a range of utility methods for writing output and interactive prompting)
 - Command runner and built-in commands